F\'eeton ($B-L$ Gauge Boson) Dark Matter for the 511-keV Gamma-Ray Excess and the Prediction of Low-energy Neutrino Flux: Discussion and Conclusions

 Finally, we would give a general comment on the f\'eeton DM hypothesis.
 Figure \ref{fig:AllnuFlux} shows different neutrino fluxes from the known sources in increasing order of energy \cite{Vitagliano:2019yzm}.
 It contains from the cosmic neutrino background (CNB) of $10^{-6}$\,eV to the atmospheric neutrino of $10^{12}\,$eV.
 However, there is a blank between 0.1 eV and 1 keV.
 Although different from the scenario proposed in this work, it would be interesting for the f\'eeton neutrino to be a candidate to fill the blank if the f\'eeton mass is $m_\f = 0.1$\,eV $\sim 1$\,keV, which can be achieved with a low-energy Seasaw mechanism.
 Taking $m_{\mathfrak f} = 1\,$eV for example, the neutrino contribution from the f\'eeton decay is shown as the red solid curve in \gfig{fig:AllnuFlux}, while the anti-neutrino contribution with the same flux is shown as the dashed curve.
 An interesting search for the f\'eeton neutrino is given by the measurement of anti-neutrinos.
 An example has been proposed for the measurement of the cosmic anti-neutrino \cite{Vignati_2012,Gastaldo:2017edk}.
 It uses the capture of the electron-type anti-neutrino on the $^{163}$Ho atom,

 where $E_i$ is some binding energy from the de-excitation of the Dy atom.
 Based on the red dashed curve in \gfig{fig:AllnuFlux}, the integrated anti-neutrino flux from f\'eeton decay with $m_{\mathfrak f} \sim 1$\,eV is larger than that of CNB.
 This means the capture rate of the f\'eeton anti-neutrino on $^{163}$Ho is larger than the capture rate of the cosmic anti-neutrino.
 So the low-mass f\'eeton can be tested in such experiments.
+Furthermore, it would be interesting to investigate if the f\'eeton DM scenario can fit the recent observation of $511\,$keV emission from dwarf spheroidal galaxies\cite{Siegert:2016ijv}, but this is a topic we will address in future research.